raito-io/raito-io.github.io/docs/overview/architecture.md

 ---

 # Overview
-The diagram below provides a simple overview of the different components in the Raito ecosystem.
+The image below provides a simple overview of the different components in the Raito ecosystem.

 ![Raito Overview](/assets/images/raito-overview.png)

 ## Raito Cloud
-The Raito Cloud component on the right of the diagram, is the SaaS web application that most Raito users will interact with.
+The Raito Cloud component, shown at the bottom in the image above, is the SaaS web application that most Raito users will interact with.
 It provides
  - a clear overview of the structure of your data sources
  - an overview of *who* has access to *what*
  - smart insights into the state of your data sources by looking at the access controls and how they compare to the actual usage